eabeam/EC140.F21/index.md

 We're going to think about two big challenges: global climate change and pandemics (Covid-19, or more generally), and their intersection with the [sustainable development goals](https://sdgs.un.org/goals).

-Write a policy brief about *one* specific policy issue in the domain of *one* sustainable development goal that is *exacerbated by one* of the two big challenges above.]{.ul} For example, "food insecurity in India" is too broad.
+**Write a policy brief about *one* specific policy issue in the domain of *one* sustainable development goal that is *exacerbated by one* of the two big challenges above.** For example, "food insecurity in India" is too broad.
 But "higher food prices as a result of supply chain shocks from super typhoon Gomi in the Philippines" is more answerable.

-Choose one low- or middle-income country for your focus^1[If you're not sure, double check [here](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups)].
+Choose one low- or middle-income country for your focus[^1].
 Suppose that you are consulting to that country's national government of a nation of your choice.
 For this brief, describe the problem and explain why it is important.
 Provide information about potential solutions that the national government could reasonably enact, and make at least two policy recommendations.

+[^1]: If you're not sure, double check [here](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups)

 **Audience** National government officials, who know a lot about their country's context and challenges, but who are very averse to additional spending, and it may be hard to convince that your solutions will meet the needs of their constituents.

 ## What is a policy brief?

-A policy brief is a short document that communicates information about a particular challenge and helps policymakers [decide what to do.]{.ul}
+A policy brief is a short document that communicates information about a particular challenge and helps policymakers **decide what to do.**

 UNC's Writing Center has [a nice summary](https://writingcenter.unc.edu/tips-and-tools/policy-briefs/).